EAJ7/MOLInterface/README.md

 Initialize Git (only for the first time).

-Note: You should have create an empty repository on `https://github.com:pschwllr/ch200`.
+Note: You should have create an empty repository on your github.

 ```
 git init